 Expansion beyond the current nine country programs is also envisioned, adds Berger.
 "We have much to learn from places like Brazil, Russia, Scandinavia, Indonesia, Turkey and Africa, and they are eager to have their technology leaders collaborate with MIT."
 Indeed, organizations that participate in MISTI benefit not only from the presence of MIT's outstanding students, but from ancillary benefits like access to executive education opportunities, recruitment, and research collaboration.

-With a 25-year heritage of catalyzing innovative connections, with strong support from the Institute, and a uniquely successful model, the MISTI program is entering a new era, with the promise that an increasing number of MIT students will have their own stories to tell of transformational international discovery and collaboration. •
+With a 35 year heritage of catalyzing innovative connections, with strong support from the Institute, and a uniquely successful model, the MISTI program provides an ever-increasing number of MIT students the chance to tell their own stories of transformative international discovery and collaboration.

 MISTI: A Hands-on Global Lab